CHTC/Articles/2023-11-1-HTCondor-European-Workshop.md

 ---

-*The workshop highlights research organizations’ success with HTCondor Software Suite (HTCSS), challenges, and possible solutions.
+*The workshop highlights research organizations’ success with the HTCondor Software Suite (HTCSS), challenges, and possible solutions.
 Planning for 2024’s workshop is already underway.*

 <figure class="figure float-end" style="margin-left: 1em">